heyqule/erm_zerg/README.md

 ### Planet Char
 - Lava planet
 - New resources, 2 types of minerals and one gas geyser.
+- New techs and recipes
 - Patrolled by nydus worm.
 - Master control entity: Overmind.
 Defeat it for rewards.
+(Experimental)